evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 To perform a DF computation, we need to specify the following options:

 1. Psi4 options:
    :code:`SCF_TYPE`, :code:`DF_BASIS_SCF`, :code:`DF_BASIS_MP2`
+.. warning:: In test case df-dsrg-mrpt2-4, :code:`SCF_TYPE` is specified to :code:`PK`, which is incorrect for a real computation.

 2. Forte options:
    :code:`CORRELATION_SOLVER`, :code:`INT_TYPE`